7 arrested in connection to 2 nightclub shootings

 PROVIDENCE, R.I.
 (AP) - Rhode Island State Police have arrested seven people in connection with a pair of gang-related shootings at Providence nightclubs that injured three people.

-Col. James Manni in an emailed statement says the arrests are the result of a longterm joint investigation involving state and city police as well as the state attorney general’s office.
+Col. James Manni says in an emailed statement the arrests are the result of a long-term joint investigation involving state and city police as well as the state attorney general’s office.

 The first shooting occurred at about 1 a.m. on May 20 at Club Seven.
 Two people suffered non-life threatening gunshot wounds.